cooltwin/Library-Management-System/README.md

 - Search a Book - Allows the user to search any book given any combination of Book id and/or Book Title and /or Book Author.
 This provides flexibility to the librarians in searching the book in any order.

-- Checkout Book – Allows a user to check-out the book from a branch based on its availability and book borrowers credibility.
+- Checkout a Book – Allows a user to check-out the book from a branch based on its availability and book borrowers credibility.
 Checkout is restricted for all borrowers who have exceeded 3 book loans or have any past fines due on them.

-- Checkin Book - Allows a user to check-in the book.
+- Checkin a Book - Allows a user to check-in the book.
 This feature first searches for all the book loans the borrower has taken which are not checked-in yet and then allows the user to check in the selected the book.
 It also intimates the user if the borrower has any fine due on that book.

 - Add New Borrower - Allows the user to add a new borrower to the library loan system.
 The system generates a unique card no for each borrower.
 Uniqueness is defined based on the first name, last name and address details of a borrower.